-Senior Friendship Centers' volunteers serve in nearly every aspect of this organization, and make possible an umbrella of programs and services that include health and wellness and supportive aging services.
-From volunteer physicians, dentists, pharmacists and medical personnel at our clinics, to home delivered meals drivers, instructors at our senior centers, friendly visitors who help homebound elders at home through our Friendship at Home program, to teens who share their technical expertise in our summer "Tech Boot Camps" for seniors, there are many opportunities to be part of "People Helping People."
+Friendship Centers' volunteers serve in nearly every aspect of this organization, and make possible an umbrella of programs and services that include health and wellness and supportive aging services.
+From volunteer physicians, dentists, pharmacists and medical personnel at our clinics, to home delivered meals drivers, instructors at our senior centers, friendly visitors who help homebound elders through our Friendship at Home program, there are many opportunities to be part of "People Helping People."

 Join our family of "Million Dollar" Volunteers

 "People Helping People" has been the cornerstone of our philosophy since our founding.
-Since our founding in 1973, through May 2010, volunteers have contributed time valued at more than $24,842,372.
-Last year, 1500 men and women donated more than 132,000 hours of service with an in-kind value of nearly $2.5 million.
+Since our founding in 1973, through December 2015, volunteers have contributed time valued at more than $40,926,367.
+Last year more than 1,000 volunteers provided nearly 66,000 hours of service with an in-kind value of $3.5 million.

-When you become a volunteer at SFC, you can be proud to be part of a family of volunteers who are helping to improve the quality of life and health for older adults every day.
+When you become a volunteer at Friendship Centers, you can be proud to be part of a family of volunteers who are helping to improve the quality of life and health for older adults every day.

-In addition to Senior Friendship Centers Volunteer Services, we are the proud sponsors of RSVP (Retired and Senior Volunteer Program) and AmeriCorps Serving Suncoast Seniors.
+In addition to the Friendship Centers Volunteer Services, we are the proud sponsors of RSVP (Retired and Senior Volunteer Program) in Lee County.

-How do you become a volunteer at Senior Friendship Centers?
+How do you become a volunteer at the Friendship Centers?

 Are there seasonal volunteer opportunities?

 Yes.
 Some positions may require year-round volunteers.
 However, if you need to be absent for any reason -- including illness, family needs, vacations or summer return to the North -- we ask only that you give your supervisor as much notice as possible so that a replacement can be planned.
 Because many of our volunteers return to the North for the summer, your help is especially needed during the summer and fall months.